 New projects are favoured over ongoing projects.
 However, the organisation has to demonstrate that the new project is likely to become self-sufficient in a reasonable time.

 - If the project is not directly income based (such as a fee for service), then the organisation needs to demonstrate that new donors will be found and managed on a professional basis (such as a detailed fundraising strategic plan).

 - Many projects require funding over several years and Genesis typically provides a funding commitment of up to three years.

 - The message of Jesus is a key purpose of the organisation and, included in the project, is a chance for individuals to respond to Him.

 - Organisations should demonstrate a high level of professionalism in their standard of delivery.
 They should seek world-class practice.
 They should have a long-term vision and proven discipline in their operations.

 - We expect the organisation’s constitution to have a clear statement of its purpose (mission) and how it will achieve it (operating standards).

-- We expect the Board to comprise of Christians who may be required to make a statement of faith under the organisations constitution.
+- We expect the organisation’s Board to comprise of Christians who may be required to make a statement of faith under the organisation’s constitution.

-- The Board would approve the “business” plan (usually three years’ objectives with a detailed current year budget).
-The CEO will be empowered by the Board to implement the plan and be accountable to the Board.
+- The organisation’s Board approves the “business” plan (usually three years’ objectives with a detailed current year budget).
+The CEO will be empowered by the Board to implement the plan and be accountable to that Board.